jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 compliant radios, so upper layers have a hardware independent layer to control the radio.

-The HAL is intended to be used to implement the whole IEEE802.15.4 layer under the network stack interface or southbound API.
+In our current architecture, components of the 802.15.4 MAC are spread between the IEEE802.15.4 component of the network interface (`gnrc_netif_ieee802154`) and `netdev`.
+This strategy has some issues:

-The `netdev` component mixes MAC, PHY and transceiver elements.
-Thus, in practice it's problematic to integrate a full IEEE802.15.4 MAC layer or a network stack that requires direct access to the radio.
+- The `netdev` has Link Layer semantics, so it's problematic to integrate network stacks that require radio access (OpenWSN) or write a 802.15.4 MAC layer

-The following picture shows how the Radio HAL can be used to provide a well known layer to implement a IEEE802.15.4 MAC on top, as well as an analogue approach to Ethernet (not in the scope of this document)
+- The `gnrc_netif_ieee80214` components of the 802.15.4 MAC are GNRC specific and cannot be reused in other network stacks.

+Ideally, these components should be separated in:
+1. Network Stack specific glue code (netif) that operates the Link Layer
+2. Link Layer (802.15.4 MAC)
+3. Radio Hardware Abstraction Layer

+The last one (Radio HAL) is intended to control IEEE802.15.4 radios in a hardware independent manner.
+For instance, a 802.15.4 MAC layer (not in the scope of this document) would use the Radio HAL to implement the SubMAC components like sending and receiving data, retransmissions with CSMA-CA, etc.
+It can also be used to have raw access to radios (e.g test aplications, very simple communication protocols) and to integrate network stacks that require direct access to the radio device (OpenWSN, OpenThread).

+The following picture compares the current RIOT lower network architecture with the approach described above:

 ```
          OLD             |                        NEW